 - Season to taste with salt and pepper, remove from the heat and serve the bolognese over your favourite spaghetti.

 Looking for more easy recipes you can make with store cupboard ingredients?
-Why not try my Winter Warming Dhal, my Easiest Black Bean Burgers or my Butter Spice Tofu or my Black Bean Enchiladas?
+Why not try my Red Lentil Dhal, my Easiest Black Bean Burgers or my Butter Spice Tofu or my Black Bean Enchiladas?
 You can make all of these with dry, tinned or shelf-stable goods!